DragonStorm97/DragonStorm97.github.io/content/wiki/algorithms/searching/fast-slow-pointer.md

 math = true
-authors = ["Johnathan Jacobs"] summary = "Technique to detect cycles, duplicates or other relationships in a container." tags = ["search", "traverse", "dynamic-programming", "sliding-window", "fast-slow-pointer", "two-pointers", "tortoise-and-hare", "cycle-detection", "remove-duplicates", "linked-list"]
+authors = ["Johnathan Jacobs"] summary = "Technique to detect cycles, duplicates or other relationships in a container." tags = ["search", "traverse", "dynamic-programming", "sliding-window", "fast-slow-pointer", "two-pointers", "tortoise-and-hare", "cycle-detection", "remove-duplicates", "linked-list", "unique"]
 +++

 The `fast and slow pointer` technique (aka "tortoise and hare" algorithm) is